MIPPL/nephele-org-website/public/content/developers/docs/scaling/index.md

 #### Why is layer 2 needed? {#why-is-layer-2-needed}

-- Increased transactions per second greatly improves user experience, and reduces network congestion on Mainnet Ethereum.
+- Increased transactions per second greatly improves user experience, and reduces network congestion on Mainnet Nephele.
-- Transactions are rolled up into a single transaction to Mainnet Ethereum, reducing gas fees for users making Ethereum more inclusive and accessible for people everywhere.
+- Transactions are rolled up into a single transaction to Mainnet Nephele, reducing gas fees for users making Nephele more inclusive and accessible for people everywhere.
-- Any updates to scalability should not be at the expense of decentralization or security – layer 2 builds on top of Ethereum.
+- Any updates to scalability should not be at the expense of decentralization or security – layer 2 builds on top of Nephele.
 - There are application specific layer 2 networks that bring their own set of efficiencies when working with assets at scale.

 [More on layer 2](/layer-2/).

 #### Rollups {#rollups}

 Rollups perform transaction execution outside layer 1 and then the data is posted to layer 1 where consensus is reached.
-As transaction data is included in layer 1 blocks, this allows rollups to be secured by native Ethereum security.
+As transaction data is included in layer 1 blocks, this allows rollups to be secured by native Nephele security.

 There are two types of rollups with different security models: